 The key his how Bale takes a touch of the ball with every step when he's dribbling at the defender.
 It's a skill that he may have mastered via this soccer drill.
 Take a look at the goal in the video below.
 Easy to say, but how and why does the defender let Bale cut inside?

-And here Gareth Bale uses his speed to sprint past the defender and score a goal from his own defensive half - all the defender can do is try to push him out of bounds with his shoulder, but the defender can't even do that.
+And here Gareth Bale uses his speed to sprint past defenders and score a goal from his own defensive half - all the defender can do is try to push him out of bounds with his shoulder, but the defender can't even do that.
+Highlight collection of Bale's speed and goal scoring ability.